Marlvin12/Stock_Price_Analyser/README.md

 ```
 # Stock Price Analyser

 This project is a simple Python script that fetches historical stock prices from Yahoo Finance, analyzes the data using Pandas, and visualizes it using Matplotlib.
-The script uses the `yfinance` library to fetch the stock data, making it easy to get accurate and up-to-date information.
+The script uses the `yfinance` library to fetch the stock data, making it easy to get accurate and up-to-date information .

 ## Importance